trypromptly/LLMStack/web/docs/apis/intro.md

 ## Streaming Output

-For endpoint and app runs, if `stream` parameter is used, output is received in chunks of values for JSON keys.
+For app runs, if `stream` parameter is used, output is received in chunks of values for JSON keys.
 For example, if the output is a JSON object with keys `a`, `b` and `c`, you will receive the output in the following format:

 ```json
 {